danielschw188/Revelio/README.md

     - the entries of the matrix are the gene names
     - if one of the marker gene lists is shorter than the longest marker gene list, all additionally entries of the shorter list should be set to NA

+We have included sample data for these two inputs into the package.
+The sample raw data matrix is called 'revelioTestData_rawDataMatrix' and the table of marker gene lists is called 'revelioTestData_cyclicGenes'.
+During the following example, we will utilize these two inputs.
+When analyzing your own data, the variable names of your own data have to be exchanged.

-Then the Revelio algorithm can be executed.
+Now the Revelio algorithm can be executed.
 First, a Revelio object is created:
 ```
 library(Revelio)
-myData <- createRevelioObject(rawData = dataSource,
+myData <- createRevelioObject(rawData = revelioTestData_rawDataMatrix,
-                              cyclicGenes = cyclicGenesSource)
+                              cyclicGenes = revelioTestData_cyclicGenes)
 ```
 Next, the provided table of marker gene lists is used to computationally infer cell cycle phases for each cell:
 ```